liudengfeng/zhchess/docs/engine.rst

 UCI/XBoard engine communication
 ===============================

-The `Universal chess interface (UCI) <https://backscattering.de/chess/uci/>`_ and `XBoard protocol <https://www.gnu.org/software/xboard/engine-intf.html>`_ are standards for communicating with chess engines.
+The `Universal zhchess interface (UCI) <https://backscattering.de/zhchess/uci/>`_ and `XBoard protocol <https://www.gnu.org/software/xboard/engine-intf.html>`_ are standards for communicating with zhchess engines.
 This module implements an abstraction for playing moves and analysing positions with both kinds of engines.

 .. warning::
-    Many popular chess engines make no guarantees, not even memory safety, when parameters and positions are not completely :func:`valid <chess.Board.is_valid()>`.
+    Many popular zhchess engines make no guarantees, not even memory safety, when parameters and positions are not completely :func:`valid <zhchess.Board.is_valid()>`.
 This module tries to deal with benign misbehaving engines, but ultimately they are executables running on your system.

 The preferred way to use the API is with an
 `asyncio <https://docs.python.org/3/library/asyncio.html>`_ event loop.
-The examples also show a synchronous wrapper :class:`~chess.engine.SimpleEngine` that automatically spawns an event loop in the background.
+The examples also show a synchronous wrapper :class:`~zhchess.engine.SimpleEngine` that automatically spawns an event loop in the background.
-:class:`~chess.engine.SimpleEngine` methods block until there is a result.
+:class:`~zhchess.engine.SimpleEngine` methods block until there is a result.

 Playing
 -------